SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex3/readme.md

     DATA(entities_wo_travelid) = entities.
     "Remove the entries with an existing Travel ID DELETE entities_wo_travelid WHERE TravelID IS NOT INITIAL.
    ```

    ![Travel BO Behavior Pool](images/new11.png)

-3. Get the exact number range for the new ID according to number of relevant _Travel_ entity instances stored in the internal table **`entities_wo_travelid`** and determine the current max ID.
+3. Use the Number Range API to retrieve the set of available numbers, based on entries in **`entities_wo_travelid`** and determine the first available travel ID.

    The number range object **`/DMO/TRV_M`** of the _ABAP Flight Reference Scenario_ (located in the package `/DMO/FLIGHT_REUSE`) is used in the example implementation provided below.